 - Rub the olive oil mixture all over the meat.
 Place the lamb, flat side down and fat cap up, in a rimmed roasting pan on a greased rack.
 Allow it to rest on the counter at room temperature for one hour.

-- Preheat your oven to 425°F. Insert an oven-safe meat thermometer into the thickest part of the lamb without allowing it to touch the bone.
+- Preheat the oven to 425°F. Insert an oven-safe meat thermometer into the thickest part of the lamb without allowing it to touch the bone.
 Set the thermometer to 135°F (medium-rare).
 Roast the lamb for 15 minutes in the preheated 425°F oven.

 - Lower the oven temperature to 375°F and continue roasting until the thermometer alerts you that the meat has reached an internal temperature of 135°F. This should take about 1 hour and 20 minutes (about 20 minutes per pound).